Free to Join for 2026–2027! Browse live virtual classes and register today. New classes are still being added! See Classes

 If a class is canceled due to low enrollment, instructors will issue full refunds using the original payment method.

-We bridge the gap between families and instructors.
-Instructors offer virtual classes directly to families.
-Course fees are paid directly to the instructors.
+We act as a support to help bridge the gap between families and instructors.
+We offer à la carte virtual, classes directly to families.
+They are meant to supplement where needed.
+Class fees are paid directly to the instructors.

 Our collaborative is faith-based and will as often as possible use faith-based curricula.
 While instructors warmly welcome students of any faith, classes adhere to a biblical perspective.